amaargiru/ipycs/README.md

     Error: division by zero

-Complex Example.
+More complex example.
 Code inside the *else* block will only be executed if *try* block had no exceptions.
 Code inside the *finally* block will always be executed (unless a signal is received).

 ```python